 In December 2013, less than two months after their live debut, Dead Buttons traveled to Tokyo to perform at the Japan-Korea Punk Festival.

 In May 2015 Dead Buttons published their first EP "Whoever You Are".
 Whereas the band’s early material had more of a garage punk feel, "Whoever You Are" boasts a wider array mixing garage rock, blues, country, punk, and psychedelic music.
-Subsequently Dead Buttons performed several gigs in the UK including the Liverpool Sound City festival and the Brixton Windmill.
+Subsequently Dead Buttons performed several gigs in the UK, Germany, Switzerland and France including the Liverpool Sound City festival and the Primavera festival in Barcelona.

-Dead Buttons signed with U.K. record label Baltic Records and will release their first studio album titled "Some Kind Of Youth" produced by iconic rocker Kim In Su of Crying Nut.
+Dead Buttons signed with U.K. record label Baltic Records and released their first studio album titled "Some Kind Of Youth" produced by iconic rocker Kim In Su of Crying Nut.

 "…fast, catchy, energetic, reckless and tongue-in-cheek straightforward garage rock, rockabilly and country blues in a terrific mix… great melodies and raw, rocking riffs...
 Definitely a band that is worth checking out for any rock fan."